 Wayan Vota is an award-winning digital development entrepreneur.
 He is on the forefront of utilizing new and emerging technologies to magnify the intent of communities to accelerate their social and economic development, with noted presentations on wearable sensors, real-time data, and failure in international development.

-Wayan is part of the Deloitte for Development team.
-Previously, he was senior staff at IntraHealth International, FHI 360, Development Gateway, Inveneo, and IESC Geekcorps, and a consultant to infoDev at the World Bank.
+Wayan supports USAID/Zambia.
+Previously, he was senior staff at Deloitte, IntraHealth International, FHI 360, Development Gateway, Inveneo, and IESC Geekcorps, and a consultant to infoDev at the World Bank.

 Wayan combines three core competencies in his efforts: